 We have planted additional native trees and shrubs.
 A group of volunteers carries out work once a month.
 The reserve is used by local schools for “Forest Schools” projects.
 A major project, that has replaced the boundary fence and that will improve access by constructing steps, has been completed.
-Further improvements will be implemented this year.

 Pictured left are the new steps that we have built on the east and west sides of the reserve.
 The integration of the nature reserve with a community growing project at Spiral Garden will soon be complete.